Shelley Rudman: Skeleton World Cup performances: 2007–2009

-After a summer of media commitments after winning her silver medal, Rudman returned to the British selection races in Lillehammer where she set an unofficial track record.

-During the season an ongoing knee injury flared up; she had intensive physiotherapy to get her through the remaining World Cup rounds, before returning to the UK after the World Championships in St Moritz to have immediate knee surgery.

-Rudman's best finish at the FIBT World Championships was 10th in the women's skeleton event at St. Moritz in 2007.
-She later announced that she was to become a mother in October and would be taking half the following season off.
+Rudman finished tenth in the women's skeleton at St. Moritz in the 2007 World Championships.
+She later announced that she was to become a mother in October and would consequently miss much of the following season.

-She sat out the 2007–08 Skeleton World Cup season to give birth to her daughter Ella Marie and have a knee operation (although she returned to the Inter-continental circuit in North America in January where she finished second (Park City) and won the penultimate race in Lake Placid), and made an impact on her return to the sport for the 2008–09 season.
+She sat out the 2007–08 Skeleton World Cup season to give birth to her daughter, and returned to the Inter-continental circuit in North America in January, where she finished second in Park City and won the penultimate race in Lake Placid.
 Rudman won the 2008–09 Skeleton World Cup event at Igls, Austria on 12 December 2008.
-She then earned her second medal of her 2008/09 World Cup campaign with a silver medal at Königssee in Germany, in January 2009.
+She then earned the second medal of her 2008/09 World Cup campaign with a silver at Königssee in Germany, in January 2009.

-She won the 2009 European Bob Skeleton Championships at the St Moritz track in Switzerland, breaking the track record with a time of 1:09.97 on her second run.
+She won the 2009 European Championships at St Moritz, breaking the track record with a time of 1:09.97 on her second run.

-FIBT World Cup: 2009–10 season
+2009–2010: World Cup & Olympics

-Rudman repeated her feat of finishing the season in 2nd place overall in the World Cup, behind champion Mellissa Hollingsworth of Canada.
-Over the 8-round seasons, she took gold medal wins in Cesana and St. Moritz, a second place in Lake Placid and a third place at Konigssee.
-The last race of the season in Igls, Austria, also counted as the 2010 European Championships, and Rudman finished with the bronze medal in 3rd place.
+Rudman repeated the feat of finishing the season in second place overall in the World Cup, behind champion Mellissa Hollingsworth.
+During the season, she took gold medal wins in Cesana and St. Moritz, a second place in Lake Placid and a third place at Konigssee.
+The last race of the season in Igls also counted as the 2010 European Championships, and Rudman finished with the bronze medal.